-- for students admitted at the pre-Master's level, completion of the Master's degree and theses within four semesters
+- for students admitted at the pre-master's level, completion of the master's degree and thesis within four semesters

-- completion of remaining course requirements within five semesters of admission at the PhD level
+- completion of remaining course requirements within five semesters of advancement to the Ph.D. level study

 - a final dissertation and oral defense thereof

-Ph.D. students are required to complete 14 graduate seminars in Sociology including three graduate-level theory courses and three graduate-level research methods courses.
+Ph.D. students are required to complete 14 graduate seminars in Sociology, of which at least three must be graduate-level research methods courses including SOC 812, and at least three must be graduate level sociological theory courses.
+SOC 810, 811, and 995 are also required.
+A list of which courses satisfy the theory, methods, and substantive seminar requirements can be found in Appendix A of the Graduate Manual.
 For those who completed the thesis-option M.A. in the Department of Sociology at the University of Kansas, the graduate-level theory, methods, and sociology seminars taken while earning the M.A. count towards meeting these requirements.
-Students who do not complete Sociology 812 (Analytic Methods) at the Master's level are required to do at the Ph.D. level.
+Students who do not complete Sociology 812 (Analytic Methods) at the Master's level are required to do so at the Ph.D. level.

 After completing one semester in good standing in the sociology doctoral programs, students are eligible to apply for the dual-title Sociology-Gerontology Ph.D. program.

 Students will demonstrate their command of two areas of specialization in sociology and their preparation to undertake dissertation research by creating artifacts to be part of their Professional Portfolios.
 Two sections of the Professional Portfolio are designated as Area Specialization Dossiers (ASDs) and are devoted to materials that demonstrate mastery in the students' specialty areas.